Introduction

 Why Founders Should Pay Attention

-AI-native businesses are not simply another trend.
+AI-native businesses are not a passing fad.

-They represent a new operating model.
+They are a new operating model.

-Founders who embrace AI early gain several advantages.
+Founders who move early gain several edges.

 Faster Time to Market

-AI-assisted development accelerates product creation.
+AI-assisted development speeds product builds.

 Lower Startup Costs

-Automation reduces operational overhead.
+Automation cuts daily overhead.

 Better Customer Experiences